Marcia Ball

 Marcia Ball (born March 20, 1949) is an American retired blues singer and pianist raised in Vinton, Louisiana.

 Ball was described in USA Today as "a sensation, saucy singer and superb pianist... where Texas stomp-rock and Louisiana blues-swamp meet."
 The Boston Globe described her music as "an irresistible celebratory blend of rollicking, two-fisted New Orleans piano, Louisiana swamp rock and smoldering Texas blues from a contemporary storyteller."
+In October 2025, Ball announced she was diagnosed with amyotrophic lateral sclerosis, and that she would be retiring from touring and performing.
+In 2026 Ball was inducted into the Blues Hall of Fame.

 Early life and education

 Ball was born in Orange, Texas, into a musical family.
 Her grandmother and aunt both played piano music of their time and Ball started piano lessons when she started school, and showed an early interest in New Orleans style piano playing, as exemplified by Fats Domino, Professor Longhair, and James Booker.
 She has named Irma Thomas, the New Orleans vocalist, as her chief vocal inspiration.
 Ball studied English at Louisiana State University in the 1960s while playing in a band called Gum.
-In 1970, at age 21, she started a progressive country band called Freda and the Firedogs in Austin, Texas, and began her solo career in 1974.
+In 1970, at age 21,Marcia was in the audience at the One Knite club listening to Dub and the Dusters when she was invited onstage by Freddie Fletcher and Bobby Earl Smith.
+She was an instant success and the band morphed into a progressive country band called Freda and the Firedogs in Austin, Texas, and began her solo career in 1974.